 I love my family and I fear my God

-One common thread on all my homepages (what an archaic term!) are topics on family, my family and Christianity.
+One common thread on all my past and present homepages (what an archaic term!) are topics on family matters and Christianity.
 Above all else, I spend a lot of time devoted to my wife and kids, and acknowledging the wrath and grace of our Maker.
 My life has been a roller coaster ride of lessons in becoming a better person in the eyes of man and God, and this website helps to put down markers for some milestones in my life.

 I like stuff related to media.

-I’ve been exposed since young to wide range of artistic influences, from comic books to pre-war architecture, which in turn created a desire to engage with, or create my own pieces of art.
+I’ve been exposed since young to wide range of artistic influences, from comic books to pre-war architecture in Singapore, which in turn created a desire to engage with, or create my own pieces of art.
 Throughout my studies in the Anglo-Chinese School family to Nanyang Technological University, I continued to draw or design stuff.

 As God’s will would have it, I never became the graphics artist I dreamt of becoming, and wound up becoming a journalist at The New Paper, an afternoon tabloid of the Singapore Press Holdings from 1998 to 2007.
-In between, I was blessed with a chance to become a press photographer for about four years.
+During those years, I was blessed with a chance to become a press photographer for about four years.